florianeckerstorfer/passwordplease-alfred/README.md

 Usage
 -----

-The default keyword for **Password, Please!** is `pwd`.
+The default keyword for **Password Please** is `pwd`.
 You can add two optional arguments, length and complexity.
 Length must be the first argument, complexity the second.
 Length must be a number larger than `0`.
 Complexity can be either a number between 1 (very high complexity) and 4 (low complexity) or one of the aliases listed in the table below.

 <table>
     <thead>